-A few people have asked me for some tips on composition….
+A number of people have asked me for some tips on composition from sketchbook pages….
 I think that rather than give a few ‘rules’ I would try to explain my thought processes for a few pages.

-On Saturday morning (page 1) I was half thinking of drawing my scones and then I felt too embarrassed to let the world know that I ordered them so I just drew the tea and pot.
-Was actively involved in the conversation so I didn’t really get a chance to sketch a view of the cafe, or a detail a flower arrangement etc.
+On Saturday morning (page 1) I was half thinking of drawing my scones and then I felt too embarrassed to let the world know that I ordered them so early in the morning so I just drew the tea and pot.
+I was actively involved in the conversation so I didn’t really get a chance to sketch a view of the cafe, or a detail a flower arrangement etc.

 I had a few minutes sitting at the table alone so I started drawing the fountain… then after the I had eaten my food I decided to draw a facade of the buildings of the courtyard.
 Still talking and not really concentrating on what I was drawing… once again this was a far as I got.

 It is important for me to see the three pages as a sequence.
 I like the fact that I have a full page spread (afternoon tea) and a more sparse first page.

 This spread is a record of the type of thinking that I do…

 Should I consider adding another element – texture, colour relating to the page?

 I mentally look at some options for putting these on the page – sometimes I struggle to picture it mentally so I scribble with my pencil the options.
 As I am an architect and deal with composition, shapes, spaces etc in my daily job I am very used to testing alternatives.
 I also think about the pages before (or after) and make sure I mix up horizontal and vertical elements.
 Sometimes I don’t really look at options…but a layout seems to jump out at me.

-I just make a quick decision (ie. don’t worry too much and start on the page.
-Often I change my direction as I am adding text etc. That is part of the fun for me.
+I just make a quick decision (ie. don’t worry too much) and start on the page.
+Often I change my mind as I am adding text etc. That is part of the fun for me.